Level 1 and Level 2

 UNI's Department of Teaching coordinates field experience placements for hundreds of students every semester.
 Students in Levels 1 and 2 are matched with exceptional mentor teachers in the Cedar Valley.
 Students and mentor teachers are supported by a cadre of Field Experience Coordinators who have many years of experience teaching in PK-12 classrooms.

 TEACHING 2017.
 Level 1 Field Experience: Exploring Teaching — 1 hr.

-This course provides direct and indirect experiences with K-12 students in area schools allowing students the opportunity to observe child and adolescent development in context and to focus on the ways schools function, the roles and responsibilities of teachers, the expectations and requirements of the teaching profession, and current issues in the field.
+This course provides direct and indirect experiences with K-12 students in area schools, allowing students the opportunity to observe child and adolescent development in context and to learn more about how schools function, teachers' roles and responsibilities, the expectations and requirements of the teaching profession, and current issues in the field.
 It provides for reflection, self-assessment, and informed decision-making regarding entry into the teacher education program and profession of teaching.
 Offered on credit/no credit basis only.
 Prerequisite(s): 2.5 cumulative GPA.
 Corequisite(s): EDPSYCH 2030 (200:030).
 (Fall, Spring, Summer)